jrnin/LegislativeManagement/replit.md

 ## Recent Changes

-- **July 14, 2025**: Completed Advanced Comments System with Full Mention Navigation - MAJOR FEATURE ENHANCEMENT
+- **July 14, 2025**: Completed Advanced Comments System with Full Mention Navigation + Comment Deletion - MAJOR FEATURE ENHANCEMENT
   - **Complete Mention System**: Successfully implemented comprehensive mention functionality with @ for events, # for activities, and ! for documents
   - **Navigation Integration**: All mentions now render as clickable blue buttons that navigate to corresponding detail pages
   - **API Optimization**: Fixed comment creation to use proper current mentions tracking instead of re-parsing comment text